 Does your loved one need help with their finances?

-Vera Kurlantzick is a certified Professional Daily Money Manager (PDMM®) by the American Association of Daily Money Managers.
+Vera Kurlantzick is a Certified Daily Money Manager (CDMM®) by the American Association of Daily Money Managers.
 Vera’s services include daily money management for people with disabilities.
 If you would like to learn more about daily money management, call to speak with Vera or fill out our contact form and click Send.